cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-migration-prod.md

 ... /root/.checkers-upgrade/cosmovisor/current -> /root/.checkers-upgrade/cosmovisor/upgrade/v1tov2
 ```

-It will do so until the containers are stopped and deleted, that is.
+It will return this until the containers are stopped and deleted, that is.

 <HighlightBox type="warn">

 Remember that the containers are loaded from a Docker image configured with Cosmovisor.
 In the current configuration, Cosmovisor starts with what it finds at `genesis/bin/checkersd`, i.e. v1.
 <br/><br/>
-All this to say that you should not expect to stop and start your Cosmovisor Compose setup as is.
+All this is to say that you should not expect to stop and start your Cosmovisor Compose setup as is.

 </HighlightBox>